Taylor-Ampatiellos/document-analysis/README.txt

 How to Use:
 	This program has two current functions.
-		- The first, accessed with the "graphs" argument, scans a given directory for .docx files, then returns two bar graphs:
+		- The first function, accessed with the "graphs" argument, scans a given directory for .docx files then returns two bar graphs:
 		  	 - A word length frequency bar graph, where the x-axis is word length and the y-axis is the number of times a word of that length appears throughout the scanned documents.